 I use the Babolat PureDrive now and would recommend this racket to almost every player.
 Andy Roddick was the Pro to make this racket famous.
 He was a big hitter and most known for his big serve, his fastest serve was 155 MPH!!!
 If he can use this racket so can you!

 Also, the Babolat AeroPro is a popular racket, and used by Raphael Nadal.
 The difference between the two is the weight, the AeroPro is slightly heavier giving slightly more punch to your ball.
+Partner it with a tennis ball machine and you will surely improve.

 The need for Power!